 The long-awaited Commonwealth welterweight title eliminator between Woodhouse and Hibbert was called off during the event after Westgarth struggled through his post-fight interview.

-Despite winning his brutal clash with Spelman, Westgarth seemed to be acting odd and it was soon realised something was very wrong with the Newcastle man.
+Despite winning his brutal clash with Spelman, Westgarth seemed to be acting odd, and it was soon realized something was very wrong with the Newcastle man.

 In the contest, both men had touched the canvas before Westgarth claimed a 95-92 victory and shortly afterward took a turn for the worst.